eiConsole Inline Test Mode

 A question mark indicates a stage of a test that you have not yet chosen to run.

-When you select a stage in the Main Route Grid, the corresponding Objects within selected stage panel appear.
+When you select a stage in the Main Route Grid, the corresponding Objects within the selected stage panel appear.

 At each stage, within the route, there is a corresponding Testing Configuration in the lower right-hand corner of the screen.